dalemusser/p5js_introduction/README.md

 Examples using p5.js are at <https://p5js.org/examples/>

 The following image was created using the scripts shown in the html document below.
 It takes some time for the image to appear.
 This image requires a lot of computations to create it.
 If nothing appear immediately...wait.
 This is [The Mandelbrot Set example](https://p5js.org/examples/simulate-the-mandelbrot-set.html) in the examples provided on the p5.js web site.
 The following html is also available in [mandelbrot.html](mandelbrot.html) in this repository.

+Notice the ```noLoop();``` in ```setup()```.
+This causes is to call draw() once since the image is static.
+In the above example it needs to loop to draw based on moving the mouse.
+Here is an another example that is animated are requires looping: <https://p5js.org/examples/simulate-flocking.html>

 ![mandelbrot](mandelbrot.png)